palewire/django-calaccess-technical-documentation/docs/contribute/calaccess_website/deployment-walkthru.rst

 You will also be prompted to provide addresses for an RDS and EC2 instance in case these servers are already up and running.
 Otherwise, press ENTER to skip for now.

-These configurations will be stored locally in a ``.env`` file that is ignored by git.
+These configurations will be stored locally in a ``.env`` file (ignored by git).
+When needed, these settings will be read into the environment in which Fabric or the Django project is running.

 --------------------------------------------

 Step 2: Create an RDS instance
 ------------------------------

-Second (unless you already have one running), you need to spin up PosgreSQL which will server as the database backend for the website.
-You're required to provide and instance name, ``download-website`` for example:
+Second (unless you already have one up and running), you need to spin up a PosgreSQL server which will be the database backend for the website.
+You're required to provide an instance name, ``download-website`` for example:

 .. code-block:: bash